The New England Journal of Medicine DECEMBER 26, 2019

 Multicenter, 12 countries

-Outcome Composite of cardiovascular death, resuscitated cardiac arrest, myocardial infarction, stroke, or urgent hospitalization for angina leading to coronary revascularization.
+Outcome Composite of death from cardiovascular causes, resuscitated cardiac arrest, myocardial infarction, stroke, or urgent hospitalization for angina leading to coronary revascularization

 Study Limitations